Iskenderun Naval Base

-Iskenderun Naval Base (İskenderun Deniz Üssü) is a base of the Turkish Navy on the north-eastern coast of Mediterranean Sea, 2.5 km east by north-east of Iskanderun, Hatay Province in southern Turkey.
+Iskenderun Naval Base (İskenderun Deniz Üssü) is a base of the Turkish Navy on the north-eastern coast of Mediterranean Sea, 2.5 km east by north-east of İskenderun, Hatay Province in southern Turkey.
 It is assigned to Turkish Navy's Southern Sea Area Command.
-The base is adjacent to the Port of Iskenderun.
+The base is adjacent to the Port of İskenderun.

 Iskenderun Naval Training Center

-The base command hosts the largest of three naval training centers of Turkey, the Iskenderun Naval Training Center, located 2.5 km south of Iskenderun on the motorway O-53 / E91.
+The base command hosts the largest of three naval training centers of Turkey, the Iskenderun Naval Training Center, located 2.5 km south of İskenderun on the motorway O-53 / E91.
 At the Iskenderun 1st Seamen Training Brigade (Iskenderun 1ci Deniz Er Eğitim Alayı), Between 2,500 and 5,000 recruits are trained twice a year in shipboard duties and also marine operations that last 45 days.
 More than 1.5 million seamen recruits were trained and graduated from the training center in Iskenderun since its establishment in 1953.

-Other two naval training centers, both in battalion size, are located in Sarıyer, Istanbul and in Izmir.
+Other two naval training centers, both in battalion size, are located in Sarıyer, Istanbul and in İzmir.

 Iskenderun Naval Hospital

-Iskenderun Naval Hospital, with its 200 beds, serves all the naval facilities in Iskenderun.
+Iskenderun Naval Hospital, with its 200 beds, serves all the naval facilities in İskenderun.